stvnchng/airship/README.md

 | `ambiguous_match` | 2+ tenants share the same name and zip | Confirm which tenant this shipment belongs to, or dismiss |
 | `no_filter_size` | Matched confidently, but `custom_field_1` is blank | Enter the filter size if known, or dismiss to skip — the spec says size issues should not block processing |

-**Zip normalization:** ShipStation exports omit leading zeros (e.g. `3095` instead of `03095`). `normalizeZip()` strips non-digits and left-pads to 5 characters; SQL compares against `substr(zip, 1, 5)` to handle ZIP+4 suffixes.
+**Zip normalization:** ShipStation exports have inconsistent zip formats (4-digit truncated, 5-digit, ZIP+4 in the same file). `normalizeZip()` strips non-digits and left-pads to 5 characters; SQL compares against `substr(zip, 1, 5)`.

 ### Filter sizes

 `custom_field_1` cells may contain multiple space-separated sizes (e.g. `"14x20x1 20x20x1"`).
-We store the raw string verbatim — the spec notes sizes "may lack the structure that a real API would require" and storing verbatim passes the value through to the export CSV unchanged.
-For the export, `custom_field_1` comes from the tenant's most recent `historical_shipments` row as of the export date.
-If no size is on record the field is blank in the export — the `no_filter_size` review flag surfaces these rows so an operator can fill in the size, but dismiss is allowed per the spec ("capture enough information for follow-up without blocking").
+Stored verbatim per spec: "may lack the structure that a real API would require."
+For the export, size comes from the tenant's most recent `historical_shipments` row.
+If no size exists the field is blank; the `no_filter_size` review flag surfaces these before export, but dismiss is allowed — the spec says size issues should not block processing.

 ### Export gates